jeffpatton1971/armtemplates/README.md

 - 11/07 : ~~Update OMS regions~~

 # Change Log
+- 12/20 : Signifcant changes to the ApplicationGateway template, designed for SSL Offload will need cert at deploy, cleaned up internal naming, created an output template, updated apiVersion
 - 12/07 : Checking in a redis cache template and parameter file
 - 12/07 : Wrong filename for profiles readme
 - 12/03 : Updated all parameter files with default values